Sense-Scape/Chunk_Types/README.md

 ## Summary

-This is a repository that aims to implement an expandable set of generic data models that may be used in a variety of c++ applications.
+This is a repository that aims to implement an expandable set of generic data models that may be used in a variety of ```c++``` applications.
-The intention that these may be functional across multiple platforms including Windows, Linux and Embedded Systems (specifically the [ESP32](https://www.espressif.com/en/products/socs/esp32)).
+The intention is that these may be functional across multiple platforms including Windows, Linux and Embedded Systems (specifically the [ESP32](https://www.espressif.com/en/products/socs/esp32)).
 With this in mind, the repository aims to be as light as possible in terms of using other libraries that may not be cross compatible.